 We do not know why G-d does anything.
 Even being a G-d defender, expressing with certainty how a particular trial or tribulation must be good, is inappropriate and definitely pompous.

 If we were so sure of everything about G-d, we would be G-d!
 When we are tested by G-d, all we can really do is humbly submit to His will and endure it with all the the faith and grace and poise that lies within us.

 Plenty of things feel really bad or wrong or painful.
-Thats OK.
+That’s OK.
 In Judaism, we say that we must bless the bad, just as we bless the good.
-When a person passes over, we do not recite the blessing of Ha-Tov ve-Hameitiv, of thanking G-d for bestowing good upon us.
+When a person passes o, we do not recite the blessing of Ha-Tov ve-Hameitiv, of thanking G-d for bestowing good upon us.
 Rather, we acknowledge that He (in his infinite wisdom) is the true judge.

 But we do not look at something bad and pretend it is good.

 Does this mean that painful and harsh experiences are not for our good?
 Does this mean that we are not meant to experience a particular test or difficulty?
 Certainly not.
 It is all G-d’s will, and it is all there to catalyze and spur us into action to enable us to change and grow, so that we may repair or change or self-reflect about something important in order to draw closer to each other and to G-d.

 Of course, even then, we never know for certain what the correlation is between times of challenge and our behavior.
 All we know for sure is that, when the pain is there, so is an opportunity to choose how to handle it so that our reaction has the potential to transform the challenge into an achievement of inner development, maybe even a triumph.

 Why are people afraid of emotions?
 Why, especially in the traditional Jewish community, are we socialized to immediately declare G-d’s goodness and say that awful things are wonderful?
 Why is sadness or anxiety or disappointment associated with weakness, while joy is seen to imply strength?